odkr/sucgi/README.md

 See **[docs/install.md]** and **[docs/uninstall.md]** for details.

-You can remove packates installed with *installc* by:
+Optionally, remove the packages installed via *installc* by:

     sudo ./installc -r